“A place for everything and everything in its place.” — Unknown

 Are you a believer in this type of cleanliness?
 Well, if so, then this is going to be a good read for you.
 If you have chickens, then you’ll be curious to know how to clean their coop I’m sure.

 Now, if this seems like common sense to you, great!
-But keeping your birds’ coop clean is of great importance if you want a healthy flock and lots of eggs.
+However, keeping your birds’ coop clean is of great importance if you want a healthy flock and lots of eggs.

 Here is how you clean your chickens’ coop: